ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

     - queue: used to send messages between components
 - on a storage account, you create a container to hold blob data
     - you can change the access level on each container
-    - in the container you can set the access tier, hot/cool/archive
+    - in the container you can set the access tier, hot/cool/archive, for each blob